dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-jobs/dotnet-jobsclient-usage.md

 ## Lifetime management

 A `DaprJobsClient` is a version of the Dapr client that is dedicated to interacting with the Dapr Jobs API.
 It can be registered alongside a `DaprClient` without issue.

 It maintains access to networking resources in the form of TCP sockets used to communicate with the Dapr sidecar and implements `IDisposable` to support the eager cleanup of resources.

 For best performance, create a single long-lived instance of `DaprJobsClient` and provide access to that shared instance throughout your application. `DaprJobsClient` instances are thread-safe and intended to be shared.

+This can be aided by utilizing the dependency injection functionality.
+The registration method supports registration using as a singleton, a scoped instance or as transient (meaning it's recreated every time it's injected), but also enables registration to utilize values from an `IConfiguration` or other injected service in a way that's impractical when creating the client from scratch in each of your classes.

 Avoid creating a `DaprJobsClient` for each operation and disposing it when the operation is complete.